GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 Additionally, these **optional** keyword-only parameters are accepted:

 :code:`aligned_index: Sequence[int]`
-    The point to which the memory is aligned, defaults to the lower indices of the halo attribute.
+    The index of the grid point to which the memory is aligned.
+Note that this only partly takes the role of the former :code:`default_origin` parameter, since part of the functionality is now taken over by the :code:`halo` attribute.

-:code:`alignment: Optional[int]`
+:code:`alignment_size: Optional[int]`
-    Indicates on a boundary of how many elements the point :code:`aligned_index` is aligned.
+    The buffers are allocated such that :code:`mod(aligned_addr, alignment_size) == 0`, where
+    :code:`aligned_addr` is the memory address of the grid point denoted by :code:`aligned_index`.

     It defaults to :code:`1`, which indicates no alignment.

 :code:`axes: str`
     Any permutation of a sub-sequence of the :code:`"IJK"` string indicating the spatial dimensions